HongHuangNeu/Distributed-Algorithm/README.md

 # Distributed-Algorithm
 Distributed Algorithm
 This repository holds the code for Assignment 3 of Distributed Algorithm course.
+The GHS algorithm is implemented.